himanshigarg06/adaptive-resource-allocation/README.md

 - Continuous monitoring and logging
 - Frontend page for visualization

+## Simulation Visualization
+The backend simulation runs as a C++ program and produces execution logs in the terminal.

+For demonstration purposes, the frontend includes a visual simulation log that represents this backend execution in a terminal-style interface.
+This helps in understanding CPU scheduling and memory allocation behaviour visually.

 ## Technologies Used
 - C++ (Backend simulation)
 - HTML & CSS (Frontend visualization)